CEAC Visa Status: Everything You Need to Know

 Failing to schedule an interview will potentially cause refusal of your visa application.

 Learn more about how to use the CEAC service to check visa applications and get help with checking your CEAC status.
 You can post your job or concern on UpCounsel's legal marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.